 Driving your own car gives the feeling of freedom.
-So we understand very well why most of our clients wish to drive in the Netherlands.
-You will have to take a few aspects into account.
+So, we understand very well why most of our clients wish to continue driving in the Netherlands.
+In this blog we would like to present a few aspects to take into account.

-Traffic in the Netherlands may be very different compared to your home country.
-Even though many people from abroad get the opportunity to exchange their driving license without having to pass an exam, it may be worthwhile to take some driving lessons in order to get used to the Dutch regulations and habits.
+Driving in the Netherlands might be different in comparison to your home country.
+Even though some people can exchange their foreign driving license without an exam, it is worthwhile to take some driving lessons.
+When participating in traffic, it is vital to know the rules and regulations.

 It is difficult to summarize all the traffic regulations in one paragraph.
-A very short try;
+But herewith the top 3 most important ones:

-By law everyone is obliged to carry a valid driving license when driving a car.
-(A copy of your license is officially not accepted.)
+By law everyone is obliged to carry a valid driving license when driving in the Netherlands.
+A copy of your license is officially not accepted.

 When you plan to live in the Netherlands it is important to check the options to drive with your current (foreign) driving license and the possibility to exchange your license.

-- If you are (or your partner is) entitled for the 30% tax ruling, you will have the possiblity to exchange your driving license without having to pass an exam.
+- If you (or your partner) are entitled for the 30% tax ruling, you can exchange your driving license without an exam;

-- If you are not entitled for the tax ruling, you will have to pass an exam.
+- In case you are not entitled for the tax ruling, you will have to pass an exam;

-- An international driving permit is a translation of your driving license and is not accepted as your driving license in the Netherlands if you need to exchange yours because of a non-EU nationality.
+- An international driving permit is a translation of your driving license.
+This is not a valid license in the Netherlands;

-- In principle your foreign driving license will be returned to the authorities in the country of issue
+- The body which will issue your Dutch driving license, will return your foreign driving license to the authorities in the country of issue.